Ingersoll Rand

-Ingersoll Rand is an American multinational company that provides flow creation and industrial products.
+Ingersoll Rand Inc. is an American multinational company that provides flow creation and industrial products.
 The company was formed in February 2020 through the spinoff of the industrial segment of Ingersoll-Rand plc (now known as Trane Technologies) and its merger with Gardner Denver.
 Its products are sold under more than 40 brands across all major global markets.

 Based in Davidson, North Carolina, Ingersoll Rand operates in two segments: Industrial Technologies and Services and Precision and Science Technologies.

 History

 History of Ingersoll Rand

 Simon Ingersoll founded Ingersoll Rock Drill Company in 1871 in New York, and in 1888, it combined with Sergeant Drill to form Ingersoll Sergeant Drill Company.
-The Ingersoll Sergeant Drill Company introduced the world's first direct-connected, electronic motor-driven compressor.

 Also in 1871, brothers Addison Rand and Jasper Rand, Jr. established Rand Drill Company with its main manufacturing plant in Tarrytown, New York.
-Rand drills cleared New York's treacherous Hell Gate channel and were used in the construction of water aqueducts for New York City and Washington, D.C., and tunnels in Haverstraw and West Point, New York, and in Weehawken, New Jersey.
+Rand drills cleared New York's treacherous Hell Gate channel and were used in the construction of water aqueducts for New York City and Washington, D.C., as well as tunnels in Haverstraw and West Point, New York, and in Weehawken, New Jersey.

 In 1905, Ingersoll-Sergeant Drill Company merged with the Rand Drill Company to form Ingersoll Rand.

 In the 1920s, Ingersoll Rand supplied diesel engines for locomotives built by both General Electric and ALCO.

 History of Gardner Denver

-Robert Gardner founded the Gardner Governor Company in 1859 in Quincy, Illinois and introduced the first effective speed controls for steam engines.
-This innovation, known as the flyball governor, helped pave the way to later production of other industrial products such as air compressors.
-By the turn of the century, the company sold more than 150,000 governors across the United States and Canada.
+Robert Gardner founded the Gardner Governor Company in 1859 in Quincy, Illinois and introduced an early effective speed controls for steam engines.
+This innovation, known as the flyball governor, helped pave the way for the later production of other industrial products such as air compressors.
+By the turn of the century, the company had sold more than 150,000 governors across the United States and Canada.

-The Gardner Governor Company merged with the Denver Rock Drill Company in1927 to form Gardner-Denver.
+The Gardner Governor Company merged with the Denver Rock Drill Company in 1927 to form Gardner-Denver.

-Gardener Denver grew during the early decades of the 1900s and transformed through acquisitions.
+Gardner Denver grew during the early decades of the 1900s and transformed through acquisitions.
 In 1943, Gardner Denver was listed on the New York Stock Exchange for the first time.

-The Company underwent several transformations in the late 1900s and early 2000s.
-In 1979, Gardner Denver was acquired by Cooper Industries, Inc. Cooper spun-off the Gardner Denver Industrial Machinery Division as an independent company in 1994.
-Gardner Denver, Inc. traded on the New York Stock Exchange until it was acquired by private equity firm Kohlberg Kravis Roberts & Co.
+In the late 1950s, merger negotiations with Dresser Industries yielded no agreement, and the same outcome occurred with Cooper-Bessemer.
+In 1979, Gardner Denver was acquired by C-B's successor, Cooper Industries Inc. In 1994, Cooper spun off the Gardner Denver Industrial Machinery Division as an independent company.
+Gardner Denver Inc traded on the New York Stock Exchange until it was acquired by private equity firm Kohlberg Kravis Roberts & Co.
 L.P. in 2013.
 Gardner Denver returned to public ownership in 2017 through an initial public offering.